Manchinha case

-The Manchinha case, also known as the Carrefour dog case, refers to the killing of a stray dog named Manchinha.
-On 28 November 2018, she was killed by a Carrefour employee near a store where she had been living in Osasco, Greater São Paulo, Brazil.
+On 28 November 2018, a stray dog named Manchinha was killed by a Carrefour employee near a store where she had been living in Osasco, Greater São Paulo, Brazil.
 The case generated national and international backlash against the French corporation and led to the passing of a law that increased the penalty for the mistreatment of animals by the Brazilian Congress.

 Manchinha

 Manchinha was an abandoned female mixed-breed dog.
 She lived in the parking lot of a Carrefour hypermarket and was given food and water by customers and employees.
 The name Manchinha means small spot in Portuguese and refers to the dark spots in her white fur.

 Background and crime

 In November 2018, the owners of the Carrefour store were notified of an upcoming visit from store headquarters.
 An employee responsible for site security was ordered to remove the dog from the parking lot.
 The employee reportedly carried out the order by giving Manchinha mortadella containing rat poison, then beating her with an aluminum bar.
 Employees of the Zoonosis center in the city rescued the dog, but she died.
 The attending veterinarian concluded that the cause of death was blood loss.
 The store at first said that the dog had been run over, but later admitted the employee had killed her.
 It was three days before the case was reported to the authorities.